-Table 1: Disclosable Pecuniary Interests

-This table sets out the explanation of Disclosable Pecuniary Interests as set out in the Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012.
+Table 1: Disclosable Pecuniary InterestsThis table sets out the explanation of Disclosable Pecuniary Interests as set out in the Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012.

-INTEREST DESCRIPTION Employment, office, trade, profession or vocation Any employment, office, trade, profession or vocation carried on by you for profit or gain.
-Sponsorship Any payment or provision of any other financial benefit (other than from the Council) made or provided within the relevant period in respect of any expenses incurred by you in carrying out duties as a Member, or towards your election expenses.
-This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
-Contracts Any contract which is made between you (or a body in which you have a beneficial interest) and the Council (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
-Land Any beneficial interest in land which is within the area of the Council.
-Licences Any licence (alone or jointly with others) to occupy land in the area of the Council for a month or longer.
-Corporate tenancies Any tenancy where (to your knowledge) (a) the landlord is the Council; and (b) the tenant is a body in which you have a beneficial interest.

-Securities Any beneficial interest in securities of a body where: (a) that body (to your knowledge) has a place of business or land in the area of the Council; and (b) either (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) where the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which you have a beneficial interest exceeds one hundredth of the total issued share capital of that class.
+Subject Description Employment, office, trade, profession or vocation Any employment, office, trade, profession or vocation carried on for profit or gain.
+Sponsorship Any payment or provision of any other financial benefit (other than from the council) made to the councillor during the previous 12-month period for expenses incurred by him/her in carrying out his/her duties as a councillor, or towards his/her election expenses.
+This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992).
+Contracts Any contract made between the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of) and the council - (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
+Land and Property Any beneficial interest in land which is within the area of the council.
+'Land' excludes an easement, servitude, interest or right in or over land which does not give the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners (alone or jointly with another) a right to occupy or to receive income.
+Licenses.
+Any licence (alone or jointly with others) to occupy land in the area of the relevant authority for a month or longer.
+Corporate tenancies Any tenancy where (to the councillor's knowledge)- (a) the landlord is the council; and (b) the tenant is a body that the councillor, or his/her spouse or civil coun spou ner or the person with whom the ncillor is living as if they were uses/ civil partners is a partner of or ector of or has a beneficial interest e securities of Securities.
+Any body coun busir coun nomi £25,0 issue if the more value which or civ the c spou intere beneficial interest in securities of a where- (a) that body (to the ncillor's knowledge) has a place of ness or land in the area of the ncil; and (b) either- (i) ) the total inal value of the securities exceeds 000 or one hundredth of the total ed share capital of that body; or (ii) a share capital of that body is of than one class, the total nominal e of the shares of any one class in h the councillor, or his/ her spouse vil partner or the person with whom councillor is living as if they were uses/civil partners have a beneficial est exceeds one hundredth of the issued share capital of that class.